benjamin-asdf/clj-push3-play/Readme.md

 - research topic to make work with Binary Sparse Block Codes (BSBC).
 - ??

-### Significance

-I looked for examples and did not find another fhrr resonator implementation.
-This might be the first practical code example available.

-(The alg is a solved problem coming from the literature).

 ## Fractional Power Exponentiation (FPE), Spatial Semantic Pointer (SSP)

 > A neural representation of continuous space using fractional binding